ralphpina/Android-Permissions-Manager/README.md

 # Android Permissions Manager
-Easily manage Android Marshmellow and up runtime permissions.
+Easily manage Android Marshmallow and up runtime permissions.

 This library is backwards compatible.
 In pre-Marshmallow devices permissions are returned as given.
 This is done using the Android Support library ```ActivityCompat``` and support ```Fragment``` methods for permissions.
 I've tried to make sure this library is well tested.